 Again, the cruise ship doesn’t dock in Rome… the port is Civitavecchia and you take a tour organised by the cruise ship from there.

-I’m going to do a separate blog on Rome as I’ve been every year for the last 4 years!
+Here’s a separate blog on Rome… (I’ve been there 4 times in the past few years).
 Rome certainly wasn’t built in a day, but you can see a lot of it in one!

 7 – Gibraltar